-The Simnel Cake is a classic cake for Easter appears sometime around the end of Lent.
+The simnel cake is a classic cake for Easter appears sometime around the end of Lent.
 The cake signifies the end of Lent which is a period of fasting and repentance culminating in a feast of seasonal and symbolic foods.
-The Simnel Cake recipe, however, is rich in fruits, spices, and marzipan, all forbidden during the period of Lent, so ready to be enjoyed again.
+The Simnel Cake recipe, however, is rich in fruits, spices, and marzipan, all forbidden during the period of Lent, and so ready to be enjoyed again.

 - 1 pinch of salt

 - 6 ounces/175 grams butter

 - 3 large eggs (fresh and free-range, beaten)